andrescab/Pewlett-Hackard_Analysis/README.md

 ![im_1](np_1.png)
 ![im_3](np_3.png)

 The left picture represents the number of employees that would have been in the mentorship program if they didnt leave the company.
+The righ picture includes the available employees to the mentorship program.